build-on-aws/content/tutorials/tidy-your-bedroom-identify-unused-resources/index.md

 | ToC |
 |-----|

-Have you ever created AWS resources for a quick project and then forgot about them?
+Have you ever created AWS resources for a quick project and then forgotten about them?
 I definitely have!
-When I'm learning a new service, or building a quick prototype, it's easy to spin up resources to try them out.
+When I'm learning a new service or building a quick prototype, it's easy to spin up resources to try them out.
 However, when it comes to paying the bill, I only want to pay for what I need and use.
 This tutorial will show you how to identify unneeded resources with AWS Resource Explorer.

 ## Modern Cloud Development

 I usually work with students and academics, but this topic applies to experienced developers too.
 When I was learning to code, long, long ago, the cloud didn't exist, so every resource I needed was created on my local device.
 This was limiting in some ways as my personal desktop might not be as powerful as the server that my code would eventually run on.
-This meant my local database server might have a slower disk and I might only have a quarter of the RAM of the server.
+This meant my local database server might have a slower disk, and I might only have a quarter of the RAM of the server.
 However, I could quickly stop locally running services and delete them from my limited hard disk space.
 If I forgot to do that, I'd quickly remember that I had a local server running when I tried to use my computer for anything else!

 Nowadays, I develop on the cloud, which gives me access to far greater computing power than I could ever have on my local device.
 But with great power comes great responsibility, because I might forget to delete the resources I'm creating as:

-1. they are quick and easy to provision, use, and forget about or
+1. they are quick and easy to provision, use, and forget about, or
 2. they are supplementary resources that AWS automatically creates for me, such as an Amazon Simple Storage Service (S3) bucket for Amazon SageMaker Studio.

 ## Clean as You Go